 If financial assets carried at amortised cost are impaired, the carrying amounts of the financial assets are reduced to the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
 The amount of reduction is recognised as an impairment loss in profit or loss.
-If, subsequent to the recognition of an impairment loss on financial assets which can be related objectively to an event occurring after the impairment is recognised, the previously recognised impairment loss is reversed.
-However, the reversal is made to the extent that the carrying amount of the financial asset at the date the impairment is recognised.
+If, subsequent to the recognition of an impairment loss on financial assets carried at amortised cost, there is objective evidence of a recovery in value of the financial assets which can be related objectively to an event occurring after the impairment is recognised, the previously recognised impairment loss is reversed.
+However, the reversal is made to the extent that the carrying amount of the financial asset at the date the impairment is reversed does not exceed what the amortised cost would have been had the impairment not been recognised.

 For a financial asset that is individually significant, the Group assesses the asset individually for impairment.
 For a financial asset that is not individually significant, the Group assesses the asset individually for impairment or includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment.
-If the Group determines that no objective evidence of impairment exists for an individually assessed financial asset (whether significant or not), it includes the asset in a group of financial assets with similar credit risk characteristics and collectively reassesses them for impairment loss is individually recognised are not included in a collective assessment of impairment.
+If the Group determines that no objective evidence of impairment exists for an individually assessed financial asset (whether significant or not), it includes the asset in a group of financial assets with similar credit risk characteristics and collectively reassesses them for impairment.
+Assets for which an impairment loss is individually recognised are not included in a collective assessment of impairment.